Using baking soda baths for diaper rash in babies and infants is considered an effective remedy. The question is does it really work?

 For young children and babies, you need to mix 2 tablespoonfuls of this product with about one liter of clean water.

-Failure to follow these measurements, you may end up using excess baking soda, which through a process known as alkalosis, can be absorbed into the infant’s body via the skin.
+Failure to follow these measurements may end in using excess baking soda, which through a process known as alkalosis, can be absorbed into the infant’s body via the skin.

 Baking Soda Bath for Diaper Rash